 While a couple of Somali artists, namely London-based artists Aar Maanta and Maryan Mursal, are recognized by the larger global music industry, most are finding a way to thrive outside of it.
 The emergence of YouTube in the early 2000s has created a platform for these artists to share their music publicly, freely, and throughout the world, without the need for a market-based industry to record and distribute their work.
 Somali artists frequently collaborate across seas.
 Many artists forgo albums to release singles through videos on YouTube and independently promote their work through social media channels.
 The most popular artists’ videos receive hundreds of thousands of views practically overnight.
 Many artists sustain their professional lives through touring and performances, most often in suburban hotels where Somali cultural and entertainment events take place throughout the world.

 Midnimo, the Somali word for “unity,” is a program that brings these international stars to Minnesota for residencies and events that increase understanding of Somali culture through music.
-Launched in Minneapolis in 2014 by The Cedar and Augsburg College, the program has now grown throughout the state in partnership with Minnesota State University, Mankato Department of Music Performance Series and The Paramount Center for the Arts in St. Cloud.
+Launched in Minneapolis in 2014 by The Cedar and Augsburg College, the program has now grown throughout the state in partnership with Minnesota State University, Mankato Department of Music Performance Series, St. Cloud State University, and The Paramount Center for the Arts in St. Cloud.

 Through Midnimo, The Cedar works with Somali artists to build full live bands for residencies by working with local musicians and flying in Somali musicians from different parts of the world.
 Support artists for the residencies have included Bob’s Band, a group of students and alumni from Augsburg College led by Augsburg Music Chair Emeritus, Bob Stacke; Somali artists Abdulwahab Nagi, Hassan Cujeri, and Minnesota-based Somali percussionists Harbi and Samatar Said Salah; along with a host of local musicians led by deVon Gray.
 Augsburg alumni Steve Herzog has transcribed dozens of Somali tunes into lead sheets for the supporting musicians.